-An announcement, given over the intercom system, signals a severe weather drill and a hallway evacuation drill.
+An announcement, given over the intercom system, signals the drill.

 Insurance

 Two types of accident insurance plans are available for children, a 24-hour accident plan and a school time accident plan.
 Applications are available in the office.
 The school does not carry accident insurance on students.